igor-baiborodine/kiroule.com/content/article/configure-custom-domain-and-https-in-netlify-revisited.md

 ---

 After publishing the article ["Configure Custom Domain and HTTPS in Netlify"](/article/configure-custom-domain-and-https-in-netlify), one reader asked in the comments if the same instructions could be used to set up a custom **subdomain**.
-So in this post, I will expand on my answer.
+So in this post, I expand on my answer.

 <!--more-->